 The fundamental concept of the Rotating Turret APS is a simple countermeasure storage sphere that rotates continuously.
-Ordinary electronic encoders and software keep track of the rotational position of the drum continuously.
+Ordinary electronic encoders and open-loop software keep track of the rotational position of the drum continuously.
 The drum carries multiple rows of individual countermeasure munitions that can be fired or launched outwardly.
 An algorithm matches the instantaneous direction of any of the available countermeasures with the intercept vector of an incoming threat.
 Any slew error induced by rotation is compensated for by the firing algorithm.
-Continuous rotation requires only modest energy budget to maintain rotational velocity.
+Continuous rotation requires only a modest energy budget to maintain rotational velocity.
 Encoder feedback can compensate for variations in rotation speed due to fluctuating power, battlefield damage, vehicle movement, and other factors.

 By embracing the concept of a continuously rotating turret, many problems with existing RPG defense systems are alleviated.
-This includes the time required to rotate a cannon, and damp it enough to aim, as well as the wide spread of shot based munitions required to reliably defeat the missile.
+This includes the time required to rotate a cannon, and damp it enough to aim, as well as the wide spread of shot based (box-type APS) munitions required to reliably defeat the missile.

 As depicted, the faster aiming capability of the ARC system allows for a more directed munition and potential defeat further away from the vehicle.

 In the ARC system, the turret is simply the delivery mechanism for whatever countermeasure munition is appropriate to the mission profile of the vehicle.

 We have put forth ideas for a variety of countermeasure munitions including: